-Page updated on 18.01.2021.
+Page updated on 31.05.2021.

 Further information and a list of countries with a high risk of infection are available on the website of the Federal Office of Public Health (FOPH).

-Public eating and drinking establishments (cafés, restaurants, tea rooms, pubs, wine bars,…)
+Public eating and drinking establishments (cafés, restaurants, tea rooms, pubs, wine bars, etc.)